Seth Rogen New Movie: ‘An American Pickle’ Review

 What to Expect

-At the heart of the films plot is obvious satire of just how ridiculous modern society can be, especially from the perspective of, say, a year 1919 mindset.
+At the heart of the film’s plot is an obvious satire of just how ridiculous modern society can be, especially from the perspective of, say, the year 1919 mindset.
 It shamelessly pokes fun at everything from the trendiness of hipster culture to the heavy influence of social media on society and culture.
-It’s surely not as crass as ‘Sausage Party’, not quite as hilarious as Rogen’s line up of Judd Apatow directed films (‘Superbad’, ‘Knocked Up’), and don’t expect the stoner humor of his classic ‘Pineapple Express’; but what this film lacks in those departments, it surely makes up for in depth.
-And despite not being over saturated with cursing and fart, poop and dick jokes, it still manages to be fun, not take itself too seriously, and even mature in its delivery.
+It’s surely not as crass as ‘Sausage Party’, not quite as hilarious as Rogen’s line up of Judd Apatow directed films (‘Superbad’, ‘Knocked Up’), and don’t expect the stoner humor of his classic ‘Pineapple Express’; but what this film lacks in those departments, it surely makes up for in-depth.
+And despite not being over-saturated with cursing and fart, poop, and dick jokes, it still manages to be fun, not take itself too seriously, and even mature in its delivery.

-The story and ending has a heavy influence on the importance of family, culture and ancestry.
-In today’s fast paced, internet dominant culture, it’s easy to lose sight of things like history or family and how these things can play a role in our lives today.
-This film reassess why these things are, or should be, important while also playing with the age old tale of the hard working immigrant trying to find their piece of the American pie.
+The story and end have a heavy influence on the importance of family, culture, and ancestry.
+In today’s fast-paced, internet dominant culture, it’s easy to lose sight of things like history or family and how these things can play a role in our lives today.
+This film reassess why these things are, or should be, important while also playing with the age-old tale of the hard-working immigrant trying to find their piece of the American pie.

 Seth Rogen’s New Movie Trailer: The American Pickel

 An American Pickle’ might not be for everyone and some fans may not like the slight deviation from what we have come to expect from Seth Rogen, it is lighthearted and poses some interesting questions to the viewers such as who are you, where do you come from and what that means to you.